Probus Toronto - The First Year - Some History

 The clubs that have done this are willing to help other clubs work out the kinks in the system.
 It is not as difficult as it might seem at first.
 The Newmarket Club has prepared a short PDF describing their setup that you might find useful.

-We are compiling a Directory of Speakers willing and able to present to your club.
+We have compiled a curated Directory of Speakers willing and able to present to your club.
 Depending on distance, they may be able to come to you, but more likely, they will present by Zoom.
-All of the speakers listed will have been recommended by one or more PROBUS clubs.
+All of the speakers listed have been recommended by one or more PROBUS clubs.

 If you have enjoyed a speaker at your club and feel their talk would be appropriate for other clubs, please let us know about them so we can include them in our directory.